Cut Quick, Perfect Circles With the Olfa Rotary Circle Cutter

 With the web side up, the paper backing on the web made the surface a little too slippery for the blade to cut reliably, causing some moving and bunching.

 With the fabric side up, I got a nice, smooth cut.
 It was even quicker and easier than cutting a circle from unstabilized fabric.

-For my second stabilized test, I ironed some freezer paper to the right side of some fabric and repeated my cutting tests.
+For my second stabilized test, I used my quilting iron and ironed some freezer paper to the right side of some fabric and repeated my cutting tests.
 Once again, fabric side up worked better than stabilized side up.

 For my third stabilized test, I smoothed some Steam-A-Seam 2 onto some fabric.
 Steam-A-Seam 2’s temporary sticky surface is a light hold, too light to adequately stabilize fabric for the Compass Cutter.
 But the Rotary Circle Cutter worked just fine.

 I also cut circles from web, from freezer paper, and from craft paper to see how well the Rotary Circle Cutter handles non-fabric materials.
 It worked well on all these items.